elenasinel/tech-week/docs/index.md

 ## **5. Tips for Pitch Video**

-Your pitch video is a core component of your TeensInAI submissions, and should be a maximum of three (3) minutes.
+Your pitch video is a core component of your Girls In AI submissions, and should be a maximum of three (3) minutes.

 You should aim to communicate your business canvas, demonstrate your product, and engage would-be users in 3 minutes.
 Use the video medium to create excitement and demand for your solution.
 What evidence can you provide or discuss that adds credibility to your team and your solution?
 Do you need more resources to take it to the next level – would your video attract crowd funding, the interest of an angel investors or philanthropist – or just get you on the news?